THE BELLA SPCA BY-LAWS

 Section 1.
 An Executive Director shall/may be employed by and be responsible to the board for the overall administration of The Bella Foundation and implementation of policies, procedures, and programs as determined by the Executive Director and approved by the Board of Directors.

 Section 2.
-The Executive Director, with the approval of the President, Vice President, or Treasurer, may make an expenditure of up to $5,000.00 without the approval of the Board of Directors; any expenditure of more than $5,000.00 must have the approval of the Board of Directors.
-This expense limitation does not apply to ordinary operating expenses such as salaries, taxes, utilities, or emergency repairs, which do not require the approval of the President or the Board of Directors.
+The Executive Director with the approval of the Chair, Vice Chairman, or Treasurer, may make an expenditure of up to $5,000.00 without the approval of the Board of Directors, any expenditure of more than $5,000.00 must have the approval of the Board of Directors.
+This expense limitation does not apply to ordinary operating expenses such as salaries, taxes, utilities, or emergency repairs, which do not require the approval of the Chairman or the Board of Directors.

 ARTICLE SIX: FINANCES

 Section 1.
-The corporation's funds shall be deposited in a bank or trust company as the directors shall designate.
-If a withdrawal is $5000.00 or less, it may be withdrawn upon the checks or order of any one of the following, to wit: The Executive Director, The Chairman, The Vice-Chairman, The Treasurer, or The Chairman's Designee, who must be a member of the Board.
-If a withdrawal is more than $5000.00, said withdrawal may only be made upon the checks or order of the Chairman AND one of the following, to wit: The Executive Director, The Vice-Chairman, The Treasurer, The Chairman’s Designee, who must be a member of the Board.
+The funds of the corporation shall be deposited in a bank or trust companies as the directors shall designate, and if a withdrawal is $5000.00 or less it may be withdrawn upon the checks or order of any one of the following, to wit: The Executive Director, the Chairman, the Vice Chairman, the Treasurer or the Chairman's Designee, who must be a member of the Board.
+If a withdrawal is more than $5000.00 said withdrawal may only be made upon the checks or order of the Chairman AND one of the following, to wit: The Executive Director, the Vice Chairman, the Treasurer, the Chairman’s Designee, who must be a member of the Board.

 Section 2.
-Any expense incurred by an officer or a board member must be reconciled by the 15th of the month following the expenditure.
-A receipt must accompany all expenditures and be approved by any of the following: The Chairman, The Vice-Chairman, The Treasurer, or The President's Designee, who must be a member of the Board.
+Any expense incurred by that of an officer, or a board member must be reconciled by the 15th of the month following that of the expenditure.
+All expenditures must be accompanied by a receipt and must be approved by any one of the following, to wit: The Chairman, the Vice Chairman, the Treasurer or the Chairman's Designee, who must be a member of the Board.

-ARTICLE TEN: CORPORATE SEAL The Board of Directors may prescribe the design for a corporate seal.
-The seal may be used by causing it or a facsimile to be impressed/affixed or reproduced otherwise.
+The Board of Directors may prescribe the design for a corporate seal.
+The seal may be used by causing it or a facsimile thereof to be impressed or affixed or reproduced otherwise.

-ARTICLE FOURTEEN: DISSOLUTION Upon the event of dissolution of The Bella Foundation or in the event The Bella Foundation fails to carry out the primary objective of The Bella Foundation and purposes herein set forth, any unpaid expenditures by either an officer or a board member or any debt owed by The Bella Foundation will be paid immediately, and any existing funds will be distributed to a single or a variety of charities decided upon by the board of directors with final consent of the Chairman and Vice-Chairman.
+Dissolution of the organization can only occur by a 3/4 of all voting members.
+Upon the event of dissolution of The Bella Foundation or in the event The Bella Foundation fails to carry out its primary purpose herein set forth, any unpaid expenditures by either an officer or a board member or any debt owed by The Bella Foundation will be paid immediately and any existing funds will be distributed to a single or a variety of charities decided upon by the board of directors with final consent of the Chairman and Vice-Chairman.